 Recommendations to Canada from UN Committee:

-The CCRC proposed 10 Steps that could be taken in Canada.
-We continue to promote these reasonable measures to advance children’s rights in Canada: 10 Steps for Children in Canada
+The CCRC proposed 10 Steps for Children in Canada to begin implementation of the recommendations.
+We continue to promote these reasonable measures to advance children’s rights in Canada.

 2016: Progress on the Recommendations

 A fact sheet samples improvements made, actions underway, and areas needing attention before the next review.
 2016 is the 25th Anniversary of Canada’s ratification of the Convention, but implementation remains a challenge.